ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 * **Cross-Compiler Consistency** – Built entirely on standard C++20, no reliance on compiler extensions.

+* **Tooling-Friendly** – Designed so that `rtl::CxxMirror` can power serializers, debuggers, test frameworks, scripting layers, and editor integrations without compiler context.

-* **Path to Higher-Level Abstractions** – The architecture unlocks the same extensibility as Java/.NET reflection, enabling ORMs, serializers, plugin systems, game editors, and live scripting directly in C++.
+* **Path to Higher-Level Abstractions** – The architecture is built to unlock the same extensibility as Java/.NET reflection, paving the way for ORMs, plugin systems, game editors, and live scripting directly in C++.

 ## A Quick Preview: Reflection That Feels Like C++